Reading in the Early Years and Key Stage One.

-All children are heard read at least once a week by the Class Teacher/Teaching Assistant in guided reading sessions.
+All children are heard read daily by the Class Teacher/Teaching Assistant in guided reading sessions.
 Additional reading occurs each week with parent helpers, students or older children from Key Stage Two listening and supporting the children in their reading.
 Targeted groups are identified each term to support the development of reading for those children who may be falling behind.
 Advice on how to help your child at home is given out in the October Open Evening and can be found on this page.

 We encourage parents to listen to their child read every day and to record a comment in their child's reading journal.

 We use a range of schemes at St Bede's School to help develop the children's reading.
-In the Early Years and Key Stage One we have invested money in reading books that ensure the children apply their phonic knowledge from the teaching of Letters and Sounds such as Songbirds and Collins Big Cat Phonics.
+In the Early Years and Key Stage One we have invested money in reading books that ensure the children apply their phonic knowledge from the teaching of Read, Write Inc such as Songbirds and Collins Big Cat Phonics.
 As the children become more fluent they will begin to use Rigby Star and Collins Big Cat independent reading books.

 A huge priority for our school is reading for pleasure!
 All children visit the library van twice a year and select books to be taken home to share with their family.
 The children also enjoy a story on the library van and are exposed to new titles such as the latest virtual books that are becoming available on the market.
 Each child is given the opportunity to select a new library book to take home each week.
 The children are encouraged to sign up for a library card and we have strong links with the library at Morton Manor and Shadygrove Road.